wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

 Azure provides built-in diagnostics to assist with debugging an [Azure web app](/documentation/services/web-sites/).
 In this article you'll learn how to enable diagnostic logging and add instrumentation to your application, as well as how to access the information logged by Azure.

-This article uses the [Azure Management Portal](https://manage.windowsazure.cn), Azure PowerShell, and the Azure Command-Line Interface (Azure CLI) to work with diagnostic logs.
-For information on working with diagnostic logs using Visual Studio, see [Troubleshooting Azure in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio).
+This article uses the [Azure  Portal](https://portal.azure.cn)  Classic Management Portal](https://manage.windowsazure.cn) , Azure PowerShell, and the Azure Command-Line Interface (Azure CLI) to work with diagnostic logs.
+For information on working with diagnostic logs using Visual Studio, see [Troubleshooting Azure in Visual Studio](/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio/).
 

 [AZURE.INCLUDE [app-service-web-to-api-and-mobile](../includes/app-service-web-to-api-and-mobile.md)]